Wolverine: Adamantium Rage: Gameplay

 Both versions are action/adventure platformers, and the player guides through large multi-floored levels, attacking enemies or solving puzzles to give him access to new areas.
 The Super NES version requires a set number of enemies to be destroyed before entry to the next area is granted.
-Both versions have a time limit that expires if the player takes too long, whereupon the character Elsie-Dee automatically finds Wolverine and kills him, wasting one of his five lives (Genesis version) or giving the player a game over (Super NES version).
+Both versions have a time limit that expires if the player takes too long, whereupon Elsie-Dee automatically finds Wolverine and kills him, wasting one of his five lives (Genesis version) or giving the player a game over (Super NES version).
 Both games feature a password function that enables the player to continue the game at any level.
 Both games give Wolverine a percentage of his available health, always starting at 100%.
-Upon taking damage, his energy will recover over time thanks to his mutant healing factor.
+Upon taking damage, his energy will recover over time thanks to his healing factor.
 The Super NES version has this being a slower process, but Genesis players have the benefit of a countdown timer to let them know how close Elsie-Dee is to finding Wolverine – this timer is reset at specific checkpoints.

 Wolverine has different move sets based on what version the game is being played.
 The Super NES only grants Wolverine one main claw attack, but has Wolverine being able to climb on any wall or ceiling with his claws, and able to make springing leaps and perform high jumps.
 The more action-focused Genesis version has Wolverine being able to perform a multitude of claw attacks, and has a double jump that rolls Wolverine up into a ball and travel a short distance.
-The Sega version also gives the player a lunge attack which can be used to jump great distances as well as attack, and a quick roll which travels a great distance along the ground and allows the character to go under all enemy bullets.
+The Sega version also gives the player a lunge attack which can be used to jump great distances as well as attack, and a quick roll which travels a great distance along the ground and allows Wolverine to go under all enemy bullets.

 Each stage is usually ended with a boss confrontation, and these differ from level to level between each version as well.
 Despite being quicker paced and more combat-focused, the Sega version game also places more emphasis on basic puzzle solving and level navigation, and not forced enemy destruction like the Super NES version does.

+Music

+The Super NES version's soundtrack, composed by Shahid Ahmad and Dylan Beale, is notable for its resemblance to grime music.
+According to Fact magazine, it features "all the hallmarks of early grime instrumentals: staccato strings, eski bleeps and square wave bass".
+This means it predates the first recognised grime track by eight years.
+The game's OST has been re-mastered as a Vinyl Record and is available for purchase from its composer.